preslee/UCIL20122_textbook/_build/features/citations.md

 **Note that this only works if you're building your book HTML locally and hosting the HTML files online somewhere**.
 This can still use GitHub pages, but not the auto-generation of a cite from markdown files feature of GitHub pages.
-This is because GitHub pages doesn't include the `jekyll-scholar` plugin.

 Including citations with your markdown files or notebooks is done in the following way.